Ask Tes Institute: how to prepare for literacy and numeracy professional skills tests

 - Section two: written arithmetic focuses on graphs and charts and is made up of 16 questions that expect you to identify trends correctly, make comparisons in order to draw conclusions and interpret information accurately.
 You may use an off-screen calculator to make calculations

-Tes Institute are running a series of free online help clinics designed to help candidates prepare for the skills tests.
+Tes Institute are running a series of free online help clinics designed to help candidates pass their skills tests.
 For numeracy, we are splitting the help clinics into two sections, one that focuses on mental arithmetic and the other on calculator questions.
 All you have to do to attend is register online and the sessions are available to anyone who needs to prepare for the tests.

-The Department for Education (DfE) also provide online practise tests and information sheets detailing specifics about the exam.
+The Department for Education (DfE) also provide online practise tests and information sheets detailing specifics about the exam and how to pass.
 There are also various online tutorials, such as this Youtube video that gives tips on solving mental arithmetic equations.

 How to prepare for your literacy skills test